 I ask if any of them have 25 Euros in their pocket, but they do not.
 Five maybe?
 Again: No. One of the clinic's doctors told me there are many people with life threatening but treatable illnesses.
 "If we can just get them for a few days in the hospital we could save them, but..."

 The current Greek Minister of Health, Adonis Georgiadis, is leading the dismantling of the nation's public health system, in an effort to satisfy Greece's lenders who demand "fiscal discipline" and a privately-run, American-style health care system.

-Georgiadis spoke about the new hospital admittance fee following the much-publicized death of the 60-year-old, cancer-stricken man, calling the newly-instituted 25 Euro fee “peanuts.”
-(The Greek colloquialism is actually “hair,” which seems a lot less than peanuts.)
-One day after his statement, Georgiadis sent the health department to try and shut down the free Community Clinic for causing him such embarassment.
+Georgiadis spoke about the new hospital admittance fee following the much-publicized death of the 60-year-old, cancer-stricken man, calling the newly-instituted 25 Euro fee "peanuts."
+(The Greek colloquialism is actually "hair," which seems a lot less than peanuts.)
+One day after his statement, Georgiadis sent the health department to try and shut down the free Community Clinic for causing him such embarrassment.

 Things were different just a few months ago.
 My wife Mary, a U.S. citizen, had an accident.
 She went to a nearby public clinic where a physician gave her an anesthetic and sewed her torn finger.
 She had two subsequent bandage changes, and a nurse removed her stitches during a third visit.